israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

   >```

   Grouping operator
   The grouping operator ( ) controls the precedence of evaluation in expressions.
+  For example, you can override multiplication and division first

 - **Left-hand-side Expressions:** Left values are the destination of an assignment.